What is Fossil Fuel-Free Investing? - What Does Fossil Fuel Free Mean?

 Avoiding fossil fuel investments may offer financial benefits.
-The fossil fuel sector has been the worst performing sector for the last year and decade, and clearly is not the energy source of the future, as evidenced by the industry’s ongoing bankruptcies and write offs.
+The fossil fuel sector has been one of the worst performing sector for the last year and decade.
+Right now, the industry is in the midst of a number of bankruptcies, write offs, and layoffs.
+Do you think fossil fuels are the energy source of the future?

 Distinctions between "low carbon" and fossil fuel free funds

 - A so-called “low carbon” mutual fund may invest in coal, oil, and gas companies.
 Instead of simply excluding the companies most to blame for their climate crisis, they may evaluate carbon emissions, carbon reserves, or the overall carbon footprint of a company.

 - Only portfolios with zero or “0.00%” in the energy sector would be consistent with fossil fuel free investments.
 Download our Fossil Fuel Free Investing Guide for additional guidance.